-Since another round of articles focusing on the five elements of advancement were completed last week, and since many schools have completed another school year, it’s time to rest for a while.
+Since another round of articles focusing on the five elements of advancement were completed last week, and since many schools have completed another school year (or will be in a few weeks), it’s time to rest for a while.

 You need to.

 Rest recharges your batteries (better than a 5-hour energy shot), takes your mind off work, lets you focus on your faith and your family, and, interestingly, makes the opportunity for creativity to flower and flow.